Lyodra

 Lyodra Margareta Ginting (/id/ lee-yoh-drah; born 21 June 2003), known mononymously as Lyodra, is an Indonesian singer and actress.
-She was the winner of the A3 category (aged 13–15 years) at the 2017 Sanremo Junior children's international solo singing competition in Sanremo, Italy, and the winner of the tenth season of Indonesian Idol.
-In both competitions, Lyodra practiced the use of the whistle register, which is the highest range of the human voice.
+She was the winner of the A3 category at the 2017 Sanremo Junior children's international solo singing competition in Sanremo, Italy, and the winner of the tenth season of Indonesian Idol.
+In both competitions, Lyodra demonstrated the use of the whistle register.
 She was listed as the youngest Indonesian Idol champion at the age of 16 years and 256 days.
 Lyodra was awarded Best Children Female Solo Artist from the 20th Anugerah Musik Indonesia Awards, and Best New Asian Artist in Indonesia from the 2021 Mnet Asian Music Award.
 In addition, she was nominated for Best Southeast Asian Act at the 2021 MTV Europe Music Awards.

-Lyodra comes from a supportive family background that encouraged her musical pursuits from an early age.
-Along with her music career, she has started to explore acting and remains highly connected with her fans through social media.
-Her vocal talent and humble personality have made her one of Indonesia's most promising young artist.
+Along with her music career, she has started to explore acting, where she made her debut in the web series, 7 Hari Sebelum 17 Tahun (2021).